alexcolls/alexcolls/README.md

 <!--
-  Cards are static SVGs under img/stats/, refreshed daily by .github/workflows/update-stats.yml (stats-organization/github-readme-stats-action).
+  Cards are static SVGs under img/stats/, refreshed daily by .github/workflows/update-stats.yml (curl from a public stats host).

-  This avoids the broken Vercel-hosted cards: Deployment Protection / SSO on the self-hosted instance 302s GitHub's image proxy, so remote cards rendered blank.

-  Do not set count_private=true unless a STATS_PAT secret (scopes: repo + read:user) is configured — GITHUB_TOKEN alone returns
-  "Resource not accessible by integration" and blanks the stats card.
+  Do not use github-readme-stats-action with GITHUB_TOKEN for the stats card: it fails with "Resource not accessible by integration" and commits an error SVG.
 -->

 <!-- Light Mode -->